Default Notices Help & Guidance

 A default will usually be registered once you have missed three to six payments but this will vary between lenders/creditors.

-A default, as with any information on your credit file, will show for 6 years.
+A default does affect your credit file.
+Once a default is applied this will show on your credit file for a period of 6 years and will in turn reduce your credit score.
 At the end of the 6 years, the default and the debt will both disappear from your credit file completely.
 Once it has been removed, it can’t be re-registered.

 How will a default affect my credit score?